barumau/pandunia/english/baxa_kanun.md

 In theory, there are six possible word orders for the transitive sentence.
 In practice, all of them are possible in Pandunia.
 They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

     1. With the verb ending in -a
-        - object–subject–verb (OSV) : musik mi auda.
+        - object–subject–verb (OSV) : musik me auda.
-        - subject–verb–object (SVO) :       mi auda musik.
+        - subject–verb–object (SVO) :       me auda musik.
-        - verb–object–subject (VOS) :          auda musik mi.
+        - verb–object–subject (VOS) :          auda musik me.
     2. With the verb ending in -u
-        - subject-object-verb (SOV) : mi musik audu.
+        - subject-object-verb (SOV) : me musik audu.
-        - object-verb-subject (OVS) :    musik audu mi.
+        - object-verb-subject (OVS) :    musik audu me.
-        - verb-subject-object (VSO) :          audu mi musik.
+        - verb-subject-object (VSO) :          audu me musik.

 The constituent, which is further away from the verb, can be left out.
 So for example **musik me auda** (OSV) can be truncated to **me auda** (SV).
 Likewise **me musik audu** (SOV) can be truncated to **musik audu** (OV).